team113sanger/project_fur_felis_catus_hotspot_analysis/README.md

 ## CI/CD Pipeline Overview

 The project's CI/CD pipeline is configured in `.gitlab-ci.yml` and comprises three stages: `build`, `test`, and `publish`.

-The pipeline makes use of predefined CI/CD templates included from the [team113sanger/common/cicd-template](https://gitlab.internal.sanger.ac.uk/team113sanger/common/cicd-template) repository.
-These components provide predefined variables, scripts, and rules used in the pipeline.
-They are version controlled and included into the `.gitlab-ci.yml` file using the `include` keyword.
-For more details on each component, please refer to the repo.

-### Stages

-#### Build

-The `build` job is responsible for building the Docker image for the project.
-It uses Docker's BuildKit to speed up the build process.
-This job is run on every commit, excluding those tagged for release.

-It pushes a **candidate Docker image** for user in subsequent jobs as it is not trusted yet.

-#### Test

-The `test` stage includes the `unit-test` and `format-test` job, which runs unit tests on the project using the **candidate Docker image** built in the `build` stage.
-This job is also run on every commit, excluding those tagged for release.

-#### Publish

-The `publish` stage includes two jobs:

-- `publish-develop`: This job publishes the **candidate Docker image** to the gitlab Docker registry, tagging it `develop-branch-latest`.
-It only runs on commits to the `develop` branch.
-- `publish-tagged_and_latest`: This job publishes the **candidate Docker image**, tagging it `latest` and `$SEM_VER` i.e. the git tag version.
-It only runs on tagged commits.

-## Development Installation

-This section provides a guide on how to set up your development environment to contribute to this project.
-We use Poetry for dependency management and provide two different setup options: *Local/Remote setup* and *VSCode devcontainer setup*.

 ### Local/Remote Machine Setup